aferodeveloper/beetle/README.md

 # Afero Beetle Library
 *Version 1.0.199*

-**Beetle** is a daemon that provides the interface between the Linux “BlueZ” Bluetooth(tm) package and the Afero Hub Software.
+**Beetle** is a daemon that provides the interface between the Linux “BlueZ” Bluetooth™ package and the Afero Hub Software.

-The Afero Hub Software is functionally identical to the code included in Afero's mobile applications, and Beetle provides a standard interface for that code to use to communicate with the Linux Bluetooth(tm) stack in the same manner it communicates on other platforms.
+The Afero Hub Software provides connectivity between Afero ASR-1s and the Afero Cloud.
+Beetle provides a standard interface for the Afero Hub Software to communicate with the Linux Bluetooth™ stack.

 It is released under The MIT License.
 See the accompanying LICENSE file for more details.
 ### Supported Devices